xlthor/gendb/README.md

 They can easily generate all necessary DDL scripts to create the described database.

-Once a new release needs modifications within the database, users can create a new release within their projects and apply the according modifications with the new release.
+Once a new release needs modifications within the database, users can create a new release within their projects and apply the according modifications within the new release.

-GenDB generates the migration scripts automatically and these can be applied to an existing database to migrate it to the new version (i.e. with tools like flyway etc.).
+GenDB generates the migration scripts automatically by comparing two given releases (i.e. "migrate to version 2 from version 1") and these scripts can be applied to an existing database to migrate it to the new version (i.e. with tools like flyway etc.).

 # Current Status of Development